-What type of steak to buy for beef with broccoli or any meal using thin steaks?
+What type of steak to buy for broccoli with beef or any meal using thin steaks?

 Everyone loves a good steak but they can get pretty pricey.
 If you can’t afford expensive cuts of beef but love steak then this beef with broccoli recipe is perfect for you.
 Use whatever cheap thin (quick) steak you can find.
 You should be able to easily find pre-cut thin steaks at your local grocery store.
 I was able to find a value pack of sirloin thin steaks out of impulse one day for only a whopping $6 and some change.

 Rubbery tough steak is the worst!
 I told my friend that this steak is so stupid tender, you don’t need teeth to enjoy it.
 She “LOL’d.”
-The steaa is truly tender.
-I got tenderizing trick from America’s Test Kitchen.
+The steak is truly tender.
+I got the tenderizing trick from America’s Test Kitchen.
 You won’t ever try another tenderizing method once you try ATK’s method out.
-No need to use a store bought tenderizer and no more pounding your steak madly.
+No need to use a store-bought tenderizer and no more pounding your steak madly.

 This quick and easy method again works on any type of thin steak.
 To get the most tender beef steak ever, all you need is, baking soda, cornstarch, water and an acid.
 I used balsamic vinegar but you can use whatever vinegar you have available.
 Add the tenderizer ingredients to a ziploc bag.
 Add your beef steak and let it sit at room temperature for 30-35 minutes then pat them dry, lightly season the steaks with salt and pepper.
 That’s it.
 You must lightly season the beef steaks with salt and pepper.
 Please don’t want to go overboard with the seasoning.

-How to cook beef with broccoli using any thin beef steak?
+How to cook broccoli with thin beef steak?

-I love steak so I couldn’t resist add a little richness to sauce plus it tastes amazing with the bright green broccoli.
+I love steak so I couldn’t resist adding a little richness to sauce plus it tastes amazing with the bright green broccoli.
 You can never go wrong with garlic butter cream sauce with beef and broccoli!
-It’s lip smacking good!
+It’s lip-smacking good!

 Don’t forget to check out these other keto friendly meals., crispy but tender smothered chicken with bok choy and mushrooms or maybe, cheesy spinach steak rolls, beef asparagus rolls, chicken in creamy arugula Parmesan sauce, or Italian dressing chicken (one of my favs, keto friendly with keto Italian dressing).

-How to take a cheap cut of thin beef steak and make extremely tender mouth-watering pan seared thin steak and broccoli in a garlic butter cream sauce.
+How to take a cheap cut of thin beef steak and make extremely tender mouth-watering pan seared thin broccoli and beef in a garlic butter cream sauce.
 So quick and easy!

 - 1/2 tsp baking soda